tariqkhan-co-uk/essensys/README.md

 * I have presumed that you would want to trim the underscore from telephone data
 * Table data has been restyled as a list for mobile users to prevent horizontal scrolling
 * Other than the navigation list html taken from your site, all code has been written by me
-* I was tempted to use the [Link](https://github.com/tariqkhan-co-uk/TabaKordion">) jQuery TabaKordion (Show/Hide / Tabs / Accordion) plugin I had built, but coded it specifically for this test as requested using vanilla JavaScript
+* I was tempted to use the [jQuery TabaKordion](https://github.com/tariqkhan-co-uk/TabaKordion">) (Show/Hide / Tabs / Accordion) plugin I had built, but coded it specifically for this test as requested using vanilla JavaScript
 * Built most of the tests